Main Content start here

 Type Insights

-The Non-Grain Oriented Electrical Steel held the largest market share in 2025.
-Non-Grain Oriented Electrical Steel (NGOES) dominates the India electrical steel market primarily due to its versatility and extensive applications across multiple sectors.
-Unlike Grain Oriented Electrical Steel (GOES), which is primarily used in static machines like transformers, NGOES is used in rotating electrical machines such as motors, generators, compressors, and a wide range of consumer appliances.
-These applications are more numerous and widespread in both industrial and residential sectors, contributing to its larger share in the market.
+Non-Grain Oriented Electrical Steel (NGOES) held the largest share of the India electrical steel market in 2025, primarily due to its versatility and widespread applications.
+Unlike Grain Oriented Electrical Steel (GOES), which is mainly used in transformers, NGOES is essential for rotating machines such as motors, generators, compressors, and various household appliances.
+These applications are far more numerous across industrial, commercial, and residential sectors, driving its higher consumption.

 Application Insights